 Lake Mead National Recreation Area

-Lake Mead is a manmade body of water, and is the largest reservoir in the United States in terms of water capacity.
+Lake Mead National Recreation Area is the largest reservoir in the United States.
 Visitors to the lake enjoy swimming, boating and fishing.
-Many find that it’s a lovely place for a bike ride or a hike, and others love the natural area so much they choose to camp out overnight.
+It’s also a lovely place for a bike ride or a hike, and there are lots of natural areas to explore.

 Tule Springs Fossil Beds National Monument

-Did you know that the area just north of Las Vegas was once a wetland?
-Not only that, it was also home to a number of amazing animals, including mammoths, lions, and camels.
+The area just north of Las Vegas was once a wetland and was home to a number of animals including mammoths, lions, and camels.
 Visit the Tule Springs Fossil Beds National Monument to see the fossils of these creatures and learn about their respective ways of life.

 National Historic Trails